 "Open for Business" in the City of Longwood

-Besides the the low cost of doing business in Longwood and the transportation advantages in reaching the Greater Orlando area and the two coasts, the regional cooperation in economic development that has made the Orlando MSA famous has now placed it first in job growth in the United States.
+One of the many low cost advantages of doing business in Longwood is the ease of transportation.
+Whether it's travelling in the Greater Orlando area or having to reach the Atlantic or Gulf Coasts; Longwood businesses have noted that the location has been a significant advantage and aided in the decision to locate their company in the City.
+Being in the central Florida area has enabled Longwood to enjoy the regional cooperation in economic development that has made the Orlando MSA famous.
+That attitude of collaboration has now placed the Orlando region first in job growth in the United States.
 With 40,000 new jobs created thus far in 2014 with an average wage of $56,000; the greater Orlando area has become an economic engine for Florida and the country.

 As a key function of local economic growth; the Economic Development Department, a function of the Community Development Department, serves as the liaison for Longwood companies as well as coordinating the recruitment of new and retention of existing businesses.
 In addition its duties include:

 - Managing the City’s business incentive program.

 - Encourage development and redevelopment of the industrial and commercial districts within the City of Longwood for increased economic vitality.

 - Represent the City as a member of the Orlando EDC and Seminole Chamber of Commerce.

 For the most recent Economic Development News (click here) and for Groundbreaking and Ribbon Cuttings (click here)